 Because there is no type specimen (body, blood, DNA, fossil, etc).
-A physical type specimen is required to get a new species name accepted by zoologists.
+A physical type specimen is required for a new species name to be accepted by zoologists.

-A growing body of evidence has been collected and attributed to bigfoot, but it remains uncatalogued and unrecognized as a species.
+A growing body of evidence has been collected and attributed to bigfoot, but the creatureitself remains uncatalogued and unrecognized as a species.

 So, what is bigfoot?
 Bigfoot is an unrecognized species of large hairy hominoids living in America.

 WHY DO PEOPLE THINK BIGFOOT IS PARANORMAL, OR SILLY?